The Singleton

 *"Running."*

 Silence.
 The hum.
-The hum of Julian's own ears.
-The Concierge, in his left ear, murmured a heart-rate notification Julian muted without looking.
+The hum of Julian's own ears under it.
+The Concierge murmured a heart-rate notification into his left ear and Julian muted it without looking, the gesture as automatic as breathing, more automatic, because he had forgotten about breathing.
 A minute.
 Eleven seconds.
-The lab was cold.
+The lab was cold enough to feel on the back of his hands.

 *"Reporting."*